 Pauline told her boss that she was going to file a workers’ compensation claim.
 Pauline’s boss said she should have been more careful and she was fired.
 Pauline’s boss likely violated Labor Code 132a because the boss fired the employee because of the workplace injury or workers’ comp claim.

-In order to make a workers’ compensation discrimination claim under California Labor Code 132a, the employee must establish the following elements:
+In order to make a workers’ compensation discrimination claim under Labor Code 132a, the employee must establish the following elements:

 - The employee filed or made known his or her intention to file a claim for compensation, or because the employee received a rating, award, or settlement in a compensation claim;